The District's U Street Corridor is a lively center of art, culture and African American heritage.

 However, over the past two decades, this section of the District has become as vibrant as ever.
 Since the 1990s, it’s been welcoming a new generation of artists and trendsetters in a complete revitalization.
 In fact, DC placed the African American Civil War Memorial at the U Street Metro stop in recognition of the area’s contribution to African American culture.

 Beyond music, U Street’s heritage and cultural diversity cannot be overstated.
 It was once home to one of the largest Ethiopian communities in the country and has a significant Caribbean population, among other immigrant groups.
-You can dine at any number of ethnic restaurants, like Dukem for Ethiopian, Kapnos for Greek and Marvin for a Southern/Belgian hybrid experience (an homage to native son Marvin Gaye’s days in Belgium).
+You can dine at any number of ethnic restaurants - we highly recommend Dukem for an incredibly delicious take on Ethiopian cuisine.
 U Street is also home to a dynamic, youthful vibe thanks to the several nearby universities, including Howard University just a few blocks away.
 This energy helps support an exciting arts scene, with galleries like Hamiltonian and boutiques like Lettie Gooch.

 Because of its historic significance and contribution to American culture, the National Park Service has commemorated it by adding the Greater U Street area to the National Register of Historic Places.

 Now that you know U Street's history, discover all the things to see and do in this exciting neighborhood.